changelly/api-changelly/README.md

 Changelly cryptocurrency exchange API
 =====================================

 The following methods are used to empower your service with Changelly exchange features.
 You can request more features by contacting our developers team.
-Changelly API is white-labeled exhange.
+Changelly API is a white-label exchange solution.

 ### **Table of contents**: